VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

-	if this property is filled the "navigations" property will be ignored "origin" (string): (only for transition) the sceneID of the transition origin if the transition is already in the navigations of the origin scene this field doesn't have to (and shouldn't) be filled "navigations" (list<object>): a list of navigation options from or to this scene (see navigation fields) "speeds" (list<object>): a list of available speeds for the scene (see speed fields) "defaultSpeed" (int): the index of the default speed of the scene (default 0)
+	if this property is filled the "navigations" property will be ignored "origin" (string): (only for transition) the sceneID of the transition origin if the transition is already in the navigations of the origin scene this field doesn't have to (and shouldn't) be filled if this field is filled you can also add the "priority", "description", "icon", "border" and "noWarnings" fields directly to the scene and use them like you would for a regular navigation
+"navigations" (list<object>): a list of navigation options from or to this scene (see navigation fields) "speeds" (list<object>): a list of available speeds for the scene (see speed fields) "defaultSpeed" (int): the index of the default speed of the scene (default 0)